 For customers in nursing homes, a review of ongoing eligibility includes a review of each customer's personal funds and room and board accounts.

-For NH, SLF, and Medical customers applying for or receiving DoA services, review any resource transfers by the customer or the customer's spouse by following PM 07-02-20.
+For NH, SLF, and Medical customers applying for or receiving DoA services, review any resource transfers by the customer by following PM 07-02-20.
 To determine the application of nonexempt income, see PM 15-04-04.

 For NH, SLF, and Medical customers applying for or receiving DoA services, verify the income of the community spouse or dependent family members to determine if the customer's income may be diverted to meet the needs of those family members in the following situations only: